RileyWuuu/StudyNotes/Basics_go/Goroutine/README.md

  * Examples:
    * We have a bank where we can deposit and check our balance.
 But we can't provide services to clients one by one
    ```
-   //so the solutions might be: (following the code above)
+   //the solutions might be: (following the code above)
    //suppose we have 1000 actions(each action deposits 1000 into account) a time
    func main(){
       var wg sync.WaitGroup